metju90/R3PI/README.md

 ## TypeScript

-I appreciate the benefits of type checking but unfortunately I dont have much experience with Ts.
-After spending a considerable amount of time on researching how to compile TS, I decided to take some shortcuts by ignore certain rules and abusing the type of `any`.
+I appreciate the benefits of type checking but unfortunately I dont have much experience with TS.
+After spending a considerable amount of time on researching how to compile TS, I decided to take some shortcuts by ignoring certain rules and abuse the type of `any`.

 ## Error handling

 I am just showing a simple generic error message incase of a critical error.
-Ideally I render an error message more inline with what went wrong (i.e. show page cannot be found for 404 error).
+Ideally I render an error message more inline with what went wrong (i.e. show page cannot be found for 404 error and to show a different page for  500 error).
 For this particular case I thought what I did is sufficient.

 ## Unit Testing